gap-system/gap/INSTALL.md

 ==========================

 You are now at a point where you can start GAP for the first time.
-Unix users (including those on OS X) should type
+Unix users (including those on macOS) should type

     ./bin/gap.sh